Assistant Professor of English

 Her research and teaching focus on questions of nature, culture and democracy in American literature before 1900.
 As an assistant professor at Connecticut College, Neely looks forward to building on her environmental and animal studies expertise by developing courses for interdisciplinary contexts such as the Environmental Studies Program, and to teaching a wide range of seminars and surveys in American literature before 1900.
 Whatever the course content, Professor Neely’s teaching practices aim to help students enjoy and interpret the complexities of the literature they read, and to wrestle with the divergent ethics modeled by early American authors.

-In Fall 2013, Professor Neely will be teaching two courses: “Humans and Other Animals in Nineteenth-Century American Literature” and an “Essentials of Literary Study” course in which students will read a wide variety of poets as well as novels and novellas by Herman Melville, Kate Chopin and Toni Morrison.
+In Fall 2013, Professor Neely taught two courses: “Humans and Other Animals in Nineteenth-Century American Literature” and an “Essentials of Literary Study” course in which students read a wide variety of poets as well as novels and novellas by Herman Melville, Kate Chopin and Toni Morrison.

 Professor Neely’s current book project, "The Antebellum Animal," examines literary, philosophical and popular representations of animal life during the nineteenth century to show how the period’s changing conceptions of “the animal” helped reshape understandings of personhood, kinship, race and literary character.
 An article drawn from chapter two, on the vegetarian politics of Sylvester Graham and Henry David Thoreau, recently appeared in the journal American Literature.
 In addition to work on her book manuscript, Neely is also completing several shorter essays on the conjunction of food and early American literature and culture.
 Recent conference presentations include papers presented at the American Literature Association conference, at C19: The Society of Nineteenth-Century Americanists conference, at the Association for the Study of Literature and the Environment conference (ASLE), and at the Emily Dickinson International Society conference.